VO2Group/Starter/README.md

 > As you can see the object is defined only if it not exist (see [index.html][index.html]).

-### Platform projects supports In-App updates
+### Platform projects supports In-App update

-FIXME
+Each project declare in his own application manifest a property named `StartURL`, if this property is non empty the application start in In-App update mode.
+That's means the application will download the content before loading it in the WebView.

+> See [AndroidManifest.xml][AndroidManifest.xml] and [Info.plist][Info.plist]

 ## Goals